 When skating SOLO DANCE good timing is expected while showing the character of the rhythm.
 Very good skating skills will help in achieving the overall flow, while executing the fundamentals and technical requirements of the dance.
 Good posture baseline and carriage should be maintained at all times.
 A much higher reward will be given to the skater who "skates" the dance and has mastered all components opposed to the skater who simply steps through the dance and shows very poor skating skills.

 ADAMS POLKA

-MUSIC: Polka 2/4 TEMPO: 100 beats per
+MUSIC: Polka 2/4 TEMPO: 100 beats per minute

-Set START: minute
+Set START: Step 1, Count #1

-PATTERN: 45 degrees Step 1, Count #1
+PATTERN: 45 degrees approximately

-AXIS: approximately
+AXIS:

 DANCE NOTES: